tghosgor/threadpool11/README.md

 I will be glad to hear about the suggestions/ideas you have about the project, via the [issue reporting section](https://github.com/tghosgor/threadpool11/issues).

 ###For more information and API documentation, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
+There is also a demo application in repository.